ahamza1/reactive-web-services-spring-webflux/README.md

-# reactive-spring-card-transactions-demo
+# reactive-web-services-spring-webflux
-Demo project for handling credit card transactions using reactive web stack with Spring WebFlux
+Demo project with reactive web services for handling credit card transactions using Spring WebFlux and reactive Kafka